Yuriy Sablin

+In January 1919 Yuriy Sablin Joined the Left Socialist Revolutionary Movement as a commander, attempting to protest against Bolshevik rule due to restricting elections in multiple political parties.
+After being mistreated by his superiors, he changed his perspective about a centralized state and became a tsarist believer, hiring unemployed veterans and former Cossacks, forming the Sablin Cavalry Revolt with 700-1000 men joining his movement with an infantry volunteer's unit with old and worn out Imperial Uniforms that were previously worn by the Russian Imperial Army.
+Sablin's Cavalry were given Cossack Equipment and tasked with raiding Bolshevik and Ukrainian strongholds in the Nearby Region.
+After one month of attempted Tsarist uprising, he surrendered himself to the Bolsheviks after losing his main Stronghold in Kupiansk'.
+Sablin joined the Red Army after being pardoned by the Council of People's Commissars.

-In 1918-20 Sablin participated in the second Soviet invasion of Ukraine fighting the national government of Ukraine and the troops of Denikin and Wrangel commanding the 16th Cavalry Division and the 41st Rifle Division.
+In 1919-20 Sablin participated in the second Soviet invasion of Ukraine fighting the national government of Ukraine and the troops of Denikin and Wrangel commanding the 16th Cavalry Division and the 41st Rifle Division.
 In 1921 he participated in extinguishing the Kronstadt rebellion.
 By the end of the Russian Civil War, Sablin finished the Military Academy and Higher academic courses in 1923 and pilot school in 1925.
 Since 1931 he headed administration of military engineering works and commandant of a fortified district in Ukraine.
 In 1936 Sablin was commander of the 97th Rifle Division, but on 25 September 1936 he was arrested and killed by a firing squad in 1937 and was buried in common grave at the Donskoye Cemetery.